fernandojs/BookLibrary/README.md

 ### Service

 This layer contains all business application logic.
 It is dependent on the domain layer and infra layer.

+### Applications

+This layer comprises applications such as microservices that consume from Kafka.

 ### Infrastructure